JdeRobot/dl-digitclassifier/README.md

 <pre>
 cameraserver cameraserver.cfg
 </pre>
 This command will start <code>cameraserver</code> driver, which will serve video from the webcam.
-In another terminal, access the location where you've cloned the repo and run:
+In another terminal, access Keras or TensorFlow folder and run:
 <pre>
 python digitclassifier.py digitclassifier.yml
 </pre>